Alpha-Blend-Interactive/docs/docs/cck/components/Combat System.md

 + **Player Revitalize Event:** This is triggered if the player is given Health outside of Health Regeneration.

 ### PVP Events
-These are hooks that can be triggerd by the Combat System from other players.
+These are hooks that can be triggered by the Combat System from other players.
 + **Player Downed Event:** This is triggered when a remote player brings the local player's health to 0.
 + **Downed Another Player Event:** This is triggered when the local player brings a remote player's health to 0.
 + **Player Got Hit Event:** This is triggered when the local player is hit by a remote player's Damage component.